Ghabki/Download-folder-urejevalnik/README.md

   - I haven't tested this script on other computers... (it might not work right)
   - Keep in mind if you alredy have a folder named as the names used in the script, it will put the files in the alredy folder that was there before
   - Made this because i wanted to try powershell
-  - I think i can code in, that you don't neeed to set-ExecutionPolicy manualy